magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 ...

-Do `boot <task> -h` to see usage info and TASK_OPTS for <task>.
+Run `boot <task> -h` to see usage info and TASK_OPTS for <task>.
 Implicit target dir is deprecated, please use the target task instead.
 Set BOOT_EMIT_TARGET=no to disable implicit target dir.
 ```

-Note that `boot` notifies a warning saying that using an implicit
+Note that `boot` issues a warning saying that using an implicit
 target directory is deprecated.
 Instead you should use the `target`
 task and set `BOOT_EMIT_TARGET=no` to disable implicit target
 directory generation.

-When you don't know anything about `boot` build tool, that message has
+If you don't know anything about the `boot` build tool, that message has
 no meaning at all even if you ask for more information with the
 following command: